kartoflu/midnight-espresso/README.md

 2. Move the file you just downloaded to Aliucord/themes using a file explorer
 3. Restart the app

-Note: If your theme can't load in properly, it might be your device's fault.
+Note: If your theme can't properly load in, it might be your device's fault.
 Please see #theme-support in [Aliucord Support Server](https://discord.gg/EsNDvBaHVU) (remember to read pins) to troubleshoot your issue.

 ## Visual Tweak/Plugin Config
 You saw the previews, you know what's coming.
 To get your Discord client looks like in title preview, the proper settings of these folowing plugins is required: